arefeen/DeepPASTA/README.md

 The first line is the title and the next three lines for three RNA secondary structures.
 The model outputs AUC and AUPRC values when -testl option is used.
 Using -testl option the user have to give the ground truth data.
 For each example, the ground truth data has two lines: these two lines are title and read counts (of nine tissues separated by comma), respectively.
 If -o option is used the model outputs tissue-specific polyA site prediction in a file.
-For each input example the output file has a line containing title and nine likelihood values (separated by comma) for nine tissues.
+For each input example, the output file has a line containing title and nine likelihood values (separated by comma) for nine tissues.

 ## Tissue-specific relatively dominant polyA site prediction